Unified combatant command: Combatant commanders

-Each combatant command (CCMD) is headed by a four-star general or admiral (the CCDR) recommended by the secretary of defense, nominated for appointment by the president of the United States, confirmed by the Senate and commissioned, at the president's order, by the secretary of defense.
-The Goldwater–Nichols Act and its subsequent implementation legislation also resulted in specific Joint Professional Military Education (JPME) requirements for officers before they could attain flag or general officer rank thereby preparing them for duty in Joint assignments such as UCC staff or Joint Chiefs of Staff assignments, which are strictly controlled tour length rotations of duty.
-However, in the decades following enactment of Goldwater–Nichols, these JPME requirements have yet to come to overall fruition.
-This is particularly true in the case of senior naval officers, where sea duty / shore duty rotations and the culture of the naval service has often discounted PME and JPME as a measure of professional development for success.
-Although slowly changing, the JPME requirement still continues to be frequently waived in the case of senior admirals nominated for these positions.
+Each combatant command (CCMD) is headed by a four-star general or admiral (the CCDR) recommended by the secretary of defense, nominated for appointment by the president of the United States, confirmed by the Senate, and commissioned, at the president's order, by the secretary of defense.
+The Goldwater–Nichols Act and its subsequent implementation legislation also resulted in specific Joint Professional Military Education (JPME) requirements for officers before they could attain flag or general officer rank, thereby preparing them for duty in Joint assignments such as UCC staff or Joint Chiefs of Staff assignments, which are strictly controlled tour length rotations of duty.
+However, in the decades following the enactment of Goldwater–Nichols, these JPME requirements have yet to come to fruition.
+This is particularly true in the case of senior naval officers, where sea duty/shore duty rotations and the culture of the naval service have often discounted PME and JPME as a measure of professional development for success.
+Although slowly changing, the JPME requirement continues to be frequently waived in the case of senior admirals nominated for these positions.

-The operational chain of command runs from the president to the secretary of defense to the combatant commanders of the combatant commands.
+The operational chain of command runs from the president to the Secretary of Defense to the combatant commanders of the combatant commands.
 The chairman of the Joint Chiefs of Staff may transmit communications to the commanders of the combatant commands from the president and secretary of defense and advises both on potential courses of action, but the Chairman does not exercise military command over any combatant forces.
 Under Goldwater–Nichols, the service chiefs (also four stars in rank) are charged with the responsibility of the strategic direction; unified operation of combatant commands; and the integration of all land, naval, and air forces in an efficient "unified combatant command" force.
 Furthermore, the secretaries of the military departments (i.e., secretary of the Army, secretary of the Navy, and the secretary of the Air Force) are legally responsible to "organize, train and equip" combatant forces and, as directed by the secretary of defense, assign their forces for use by the combatant commands.
 The secretaries of the Military Departments thus exercise administrative control (ADCON) rather than operational control (OPCON—the prerogative of the combatant commander) over their forces.

 Sub-unified commands

-A sub-unified command, or, subordinate unified command, may be established by combatant commanders when authorized to do so by the Secretary of Defense or the president.
+A sub-unified command, or subordinate unified command, may be established by combatant commanders when authorized to do so by the Secretary of Defense or the president.
 They are created to conduct a portion of the mission or tasking of their parent geographic or functional command.
 Sub-unified commands may be either functional or geographic, and the commanders of sub-unified commands exercise authority similar to that of combatant commanders.
 Examples of former and present sub-unified commands are the Alaskan Command (ALCOM) under USNORTHCOM, the United States Forces Korea (USFK) and United States Forces Japan (USFJ) under USINDOPACOM, and United States Forces—Afghanistan (USFA) under USCENTCOM.